KaspiElectronics/.github/profile/README.md

-# Hi this is us 👋
+# Hi, this is us 👋

 ## Introduction
 KaspiElectronics is an open-source foundation created to developing open-source IoT and AI projects.